Nageswar-Sahoo/Computer-Vision-Project/S5/README.md

      1 - Changes done:

-         1 - Add GAP and remove the last BIG size kernel And then Increase model capacity by Adding more layers at the end.
+         1 - Added GAP and remove the last gig size kernel And then Increase model capacity by adding more layers at the end.

       Model Summary :